Taiwanese-American Medical Students Cultural Exchange Summer Camp, Summer 2020

 - Please see our coronavirus updates at the bottom of this page.

 MSCE was founded in 2011 through collaboration between American medical professionals and scientists and Taiwanese medical school faculty who had a vision of seeing young medical professionals from both nations interact and grow in friendship, leadership and multiculturalism.
-For six years, the camp has successfully brought people together to learn from each other and discuss the culture and future of medical care, all while having an unforgettably fun time.
+For nine years, the camp has successfully brought people together to learn from each other and discuss the culture and future of medical care, all while having an unforgettably fun time.

 The goals of the MSCE Summer Camp are as follows:

-For 2017, we plan to bring a team of 14-16 health-field students from the U.S. to join some 60 Taiwanese students at Mackay Medical College, which is in the small city of Sanzhi, about an hour drive from Taipei.
+For 2020, we plan to bring a team of 14-16 health-field students from the U.S. to join some 50 Taiwanese students at Mackay Medical College, which is in the small city of Sanzhi, about an hour drive from Taipei.

 From formal presentations to casual mealtime conversations, we encourage as much of the camp to be held in English.
 That is one reason we call the American students “teaching assistants,” or TAs.
 Typically, 2 TAs co-lead a group of 6-8 Taiwanese students.
 The camp program consists of presentations from faculty and students, both American and Taiwanese, on various topics relating to the goals of the camp (see previous camp programs here).
 The camp program also includes small group discussions to build up communication and critical thinking skills.
-Creative group activities as well as sharing meals and dorm rooms enhance learning experiences and further strengthen the cross-cultural relationships.
+Creative group activities as well as sharing meals and dorm rooms enhance learning experiences and further strengthen cross-cultural relationships.
 Extra activities during the camp include faith-based programming such as worship nights and testimony sharing, sports events, and field trips around northern Taiwan.
 We have seen that after the end of the camp, our friendships continue to grow and flourish over the years.